smiletoeveryone/intstall_raspbian_with_a_monitor/README.md

 6.you would see a graphic desktop instalation instructions in your screen.

-7.follow the instructions for finishing the rest of steps.
+7.follow the instructions in the screen for finishing the rest of steps.